TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/functions/gradetally.md

 If you also want to count A+ and A-, you must include these in your list.

-E.g., GRADETALLY({'A', 'B', 'C'}, [ASPECT X], [ASPECT Y]) Grade Tally for Marks Aspects: You need to identify the window/range of marks in which you are interested.
+E.g., GRADETALLY({'A', 'B', 'C'}, [ASPECT X], [ASPECT Y]) Grade Tally for Marks Aspects: You need to identify the window/range of marks in which you're interested.

 The window of marks needs to be specified in the array argument, separated by a semi-colon.